 Tip #6: Maintain Organization with Personalized Labels

 Take your organization one step further and label your bins and baskets with tags to identify what each tub contains.
-Identifying your clothing items help if you do not have a dresser or simply want to take advantage of the extra space in the closet.
+Identifying your clothing items helps if you do not have a dresser or simply want to take advantage of the extra space in the closet.
 By labeling items, you make cleanup easier.
-There will be no question what item goes where.
+There will be no question about what item goes where.

 Maximizing the space in your new home takes a bit of practice.
 Until you have gone on a few adventures, it can be overwhelming to decide what is needed.
 You also need to consider your RV’s specific weight limitations when packing up your home on wheels.

 We hope you have a wonderful summer with many adventures!
 Have any RV storage ideas we haven’t thought of?
 Tag us on social media and let us know!

 If you are looking for a place to storage your RV, Life Storage offers outdoor and covered RV storage as big as 10’x30′.
 Life Storage facilities are equipped with surveillance and security systems to keep your RV safe.
 Rent a storage space online today!

 This post originally appeared on the Life Storage Blog on 5/24/17 and was revised on 5/24/23 to provide new information.